-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 At 14, she became the youngest person ever to win the Nobel Peace Prize.
 When she received it, she joked that she was probably the first winner who still fought with her younger brothers!

-She has gone on to win more awards, and continues to campaign for girls' rights all over the world and inspire many generations.
+She has gone on to write books, graduate from university and continues to campaign for girls' rights all over the world and inspire many generations.